Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Introduction

-\paragraph{Opioid Overdose Epidemic.} The rate of opioid overdose deaths tripled between 2000 and 2014 in the United States \citep{rudd2000increases}.
+\begin{example}[Opioid Overdose Epidemic] \looseness-1 The rate of opioid overdose deaths tripled between 2000 and 2014 in the United States \citep{rudd2000increases}.
 More recently, in July 2017, it was estimated that there are 142 American deaths each day due to overdose \citep{christie2017president}.
 Naloxone is a drug that has the ability to reverse overdoses within seconds to minutes.
 To save lives amidst the current opioid epidemic, it is critical for naloxone to be widely distributed.
-Indeed, many harm reduction organizations, such as Baltimore Community Risk Reduction within the Baltimore City Health Department (BCHD) or Prevention Point Pittsburgh are undertaking the challenge by distributing naloxone free of charge to those in need.
-BCHD sends a vehicle, which acts as a mobile clinic with limited storage capacity, to visit various locations in and around the city of Baltimore.
-Residents, including drug users, family members, and community members, are provided access to naloxone at these locations.\footnote{The ability to dispense naloxone to non-users in Pennsylvania was made possible by Act 139.} One challenge facing these organizations is that the utility of naloxone varies across these groups: for example, \citet{doi:10.1080/02791072.2018.1430409} use data from Pittsburgh to conclude that opioid users themselves are 10 times as likely to use the naloxone (on someone else) than so-called ``concerned non-users.''
-Therefore, the prioritization of certain ``demand classes'' is an important consideration when naloxone is expensive or when quantities are limited; see, e.g., \citet{cohn2017baltimore} for a report on rationing practices in Baltimore.
+Indeed, many harm reduction programs such as NFRP are undertaking the challenge by distributing naloxone free of charge to first responders. {The} NFRP program is run by Pennsylvania Commission on Crime and Delinquency (PCCD), who dispenses naloxone to eligible first responders through centralized, local hubs in each county or region First responders include emergency medical services, law enforcement, fire fighters, public transit drivers and so on.
+One challenge facing these organizations is that the utility of naloxone varies across different types of first responders. \citet{goodloe2014should, rando2015intranasal} emphasize the importance of law enforcement officers, who are ``often a community’s first contact with opioid overdose victims after 9-1-1 services have been summoned.''
+The utility of naloxone also varies across regions {due to the varying levels of opioid usage in different populations}.
+The West Virginia Department of Health and Human Resources (DHHR) purchased about 34,000 doses of naloxone; {in addition to} distributing to the state police, fire departments, and emergency medical services, DHHR additionally planned to distribute 1,000 doses of naloxone to each of the eight high priority counties, including Berkeley, Cabell, Harrison, Kanawha, Mercer, Monongalia, Ohio, and Raleigh \citepalias{dhhr2018}.
+Therefore, the prioritization of certain ``demand classes'' is an important consideration when naloxone is expensive or when quantities are limited; see, e.g., \citet{cohn2017baltimore} for a report on rationing practices in Baltimore. \end{example}

+\begin{example}[COVID-19] By the end of February 2021, COVID-19 has resulted in 28,409,727 cases and 511,903 deaths \citepalias{cdc2021trends}.
+Compared with 5-17 age group, the rate of death is 1100 times higher in 65-74 age group, 2800 times higher in 75-84 age group, and 7900 times higher in 85 and older age group \citepalias{cdc2021risk}.
+According to the COVID-19 vaccination recommendations by CDC \citepalias{cdc2021how}, in phase 1a, healthcare personnel and long-term care facility residents are offered vaccination first.
+After that, the 75 and older age group and the 65-74 age group are vaccinated in phases 1b and 1c. \end{example}